-If your products are traditionally sold on tight margins in grocery stores, pharmacies or big box retailers offline, and online your strategy is to sell at high volume across many channels, it’s likely you’ll lean toward adopting a PIM first.
+If your products are traditionally sold on tight margins in grocery stores, pharmacies or big-box retail stores and your strategy online is to sell at high volume across many channels, it’s likely you’ll lean toward adopting a PIM first.

 A PIM is first and foremost a storage system:

 - Downstream system that supports e-commerce teams who sell across many channels

 - PIMS are large, enterprise-wide systems that can be relatively costly and slow to deploy

 - Think of it as a product information distribution center (e.g., an Amazon warehouse for product data)

 You’ll likely need a PIM first if you have:

 - A mass market product sold on price to a broad consumer base

 - A product line that isn’t subject to fast-changing consumer tastes

 - Product content that is information-based and static over time